hugocore/e-commerce-shop/README.md

 ```

 Thus, we can compose objects together and decouple them from actual implementations.
-E.g. we could change the criteria in which stock is allocated by
+For instance, we could change the criteria in which stock is allocated, by
 changing the registry's `sorting_criteria` from one Query to another without changing
 any of the services.